Granada, Nicaragua: Culture

-Granada, like most of the Nicaraguan Pacific, is populated primarily by a Spanish-speaking majority of Criollos.
+Granada, like most of the Nicaraguan Pacific, is populated primarily by a Spanish-speaking majority of Mestizos.
 Residing here also are people from the United States, Canada, Spain, Germany, Italy, Ireland, Austria, the Netherlands, and France.

 Until recently, Nicaragua was experiencing a booming tourist economy.
 This, in turn, attracted foreigners to Granada seeking colonial homes for purchase, adding a growing number of Europeans and Americans to the city's population.
 Real estate prices had increased following the foreign interest and subsequent investments.
 However, with the 2018 civil conflict, the US Department of State issued a travel advisory, citing "civil unrest, crime, limited healthcare availability, and arbitrary enforcement of laws."
-In 2020, it issued a Level 4, "Do Not Travel" advisory due to COVID 19.
+In 2020, it issued a Level 4, "Do Not Travel" advisory due to COVID-19.
+The city is recognized as a "Design City" by UNESCO's Creative Cities Network.